 Step 2: Combine apple cider vinegar and dish soap.

-Combine approximately a half cup of apple cider vinegar with a few drops of dish soap in the bowl and place it close to where you see the fruit flies.
+Combine approximately a half cup of apple cider vinegar with a few drops of dish soap in the bowl and mix gently.
+Place the bowl close to where you see the fruit flies.

 If they are present in multiple areas or you have a significant infestation, scatter a few bowls in each area.
 The more traps you set, the more likely you will capture and kill all of the flies.